 Ohio Speaker of the House Vern Riffe introduced the bill to create Shawnee State University.
 It was the first bill Riffe had introduced since 1973.

 On April 2, 1986 Gov. Richard Celeste signed HB 739, creating Shawnee State University.
 The bill became law on July 2.

-- In its first year, Shawnee State University enrolled 2,797 students.
-Today, more than 4,600 students are enrolled at SSU with more than 1,000 of them living on campus.
+In its first year, Shawnee State University enrolled 2,797 students.
+Today, more than 3,250 students are enrolled at SSU with nearly 1,000 of them living on campus.

 The bear is officially announced as SSU's new mascot, replacing the Ranger.

 The Ohio Board of Regents approved six baccalaureate programs for SSU: English/Humanities, Social Science, Natural Science, Business Administration, Plastics Engineering Technology and Electrical and Computer Engineering Technology.
 OBR also approved a Teaching Certificate program in Elementary Education.